momalekpour/LeetCode/README.md

 To run a solution, navigate to the problem's directory and run the appropriate command for the language:

 - Python: `python3 main.py`

+## Disclaimer

+These solutions are intended to provide guidance and approach problem-solving on LeetCode.
+They may not be the most optimized or comprehensive solutions for every problem.